Catfish are one the oldest and most widespread fish species.

 For comparison, the same serving of salmon provides around half of your daily protein needs but over 230 calories.

 Nutrient-dense protein sources like catfish may aid weight loss by boosting feelings of fullness.
 This fish is also a great option for people who are watching their calorie count but want to make sure they’re getting enough nutrients.

-The U.S. Department of Agriculture (USDA) recommends eating up to 8 portions of fish or other seafood each week (
+The U.S. Department of Agriculture (USDA) recommends eating up to 8 ounces of fish or other seafood each week (

 One reason for this recommendation is that catfish and other seafood tend to provide more omega-3 fatty acids than other foods (